VajiraK/Chinook/README.md

 8. Search for artist name

-	* Add new input field to the index.
+	* Add a new input field to the index.
 	* Handle input event of search input field.
 	* Pass search query to the data access layer and show filtered Artist list.
 	* Search happens as user type the query.